Logan Ryan: 2019 season

-On January 4, 2020, the Titans played in the Wild Card Round of the playoffs where they faced Ryan's former team, the Patriots.
-In the waning seconds of the game with the Titans leading 14–13, and New England on their own 1-yard line, Ryan intercepted a deflected pass from former teammate Tom Brady (which turned out to be Brady's final pass as a Patriot, as he would not return to the Patriots the following season) and returned it for a nine-yard touchdown.
+Ryan started in all 16 games for the first time in his career and finished the 2019 season with four interceptions and setting career-highs in tackles with 113 (73 solo), sacks with 4.5, pass deflections with 18, and forced fumbles with four.
+The Titans finished second in the AFC South with a 9–7 record and qualified for the playoffs as the #6-seed.
+During the Wild Card Round against his former team, the Patriots, Ryan had six tackles and a pass deflection, and in the final seconds of the game with the Titans leading 14–13, and New England on their own one-yard line, he intercepted a deflected pass from former teammate Tom Brady (which turned out to be Brady's final pass as a Patriot as he would not return to the Patriots the following season) and returned it for a nine-yard touchdown.
 The score secured a 20–13 upset in Foxborough, allowing the Titans to play in the Divisional Round of the playoffs for the second time in three years.
-In the Divisional Round against the Ravens, Ryan recorded a team-high 13 tackles during the 28–12 road victory.
-During the AFC Championship Game against the Chiefs, he recorded six tackles in the 35–24 road loss.
+In the Divisional Round against the Ravens, Ryan recorded a team-high 13 tackles and a pass deflection during the 28–12 road victory.
+During the AFC Championship Game against the Chiefs, he had six tackles in the 35–24 road loss.

 On May 5, 2020, Ryan announced that he would not return to the Titans.
-He was ranked 60th by his fellow players on the NFL Top 100 Players of 2020.
+Ryan was ranked 60th by his fellow players on the NFL Top 100 Players of 2020.